 The City of Adelaide is developing a new Integrated Transport Strategy to make it easier and safer to get around the city.
 This plan will bring together different ways of getting around, including public transport, cycling, walking, and driving, with the needs of the community in mind.

-Your feedback will guide our priorities for the Integrated Transport Strategy and help ensure the final plan reflects your needs and expectations.
+Feedback received in stage 1 will guide our priorities for the Integrated Transport Strategy and help ensure the final plan reflects your needs and expectations.

 The project has two main stages: